MKConv: Multidimensional Feature Representation for Point Cloud Analysis: Experiments

 \subsection{Ablation Study}

-To evaluate the influence of various components of CKConv, we further conduct ablation studies on object classification and object part segmentation.
-All results reported in this section are obtained without the voting scheme.
+To evaluate the influence of various components of MKConv, we further conduct ablation studies on object classification, object part segmentation, and scene semantic segmentation.
+All results for object-level tasks reported in this section are obtained without the voting scheme.